 Enrollment and Contributions.
 Eligible employees voluntarily elect whether or not to enroll in the ESPP.
-Unless and until the Compensation Committee determines otherwise, there will be six offering periods during each calendar year with each such offering period lasting for a two-month duration: (1) commencing on the first trading day of January and ending on the last trading day of the next following February; (2) commencing on the first trading day of March and ending on the last trading day of the next following April; (3) commencing on the first trading day of May and ending on the last trading day of May and ending on the last trading day of July and ending on the last trading day of the next following August; (5) commencing on the first trading day of September and ending on the last trading day of the next following October; and (6) commencing on the first trading day of November and ending on the last trading day of the next following Commencing on the first trading day of the next following or the first trading day of November and ending on the last trading day of the next following Commencing on the first trading day of November and ending on the last trading day of the next following Commencing on the first trading day of November and ending on the last trading day of the next following December.
+Unless and until the Compensation Committee determines otherwise, there will be six offering periods during each calendar year with each such offering period lasting for a two-month duration: (1) commencing on the first trading day of January and ending on the last trading day of the next following February; (2) commencing on the first trading day of March and ending on the last trading day of the next following April; (3) commencing on the first trading day of July and ending on the last trading day of the next following August; (5) commencing on the first trading day of September and ending on the last trading day of the next following October; and (6) commencing on the first trading day of November and ending on the last trading day of the next following December.
 An employee may cancel his or her enrollment at any time, subject to the plan rules.